 Ask yourself: is that hate you feel really yours?
 Look at more closely.
 Most of the time you will find it is more complicated than you think.
 You will discover some of the hate you feel isn’t even yours but theirs or other hate that sneaked in.
 As we grow up we have had other experiences which might have hurt us.
 As a result some of the hate you feel from bullying often are echoes that the bully stirs up from previous stories or encounters in your life.

 When you look at hate a little deeper reveal which threads aren’t yours.
-At that point it becomes much easier to pull it out and let it go.
+At that point, it becomes much easier to pull it out and let it go.
 You don’t need to give it any of your energy.
-It becomes possible to simply dismiss that style of hate.
+Release is a powerful way to dismiss that style of hate.

 Hate can sneak in from other angles.